shmcminn/au-datajour-fall25/README.md

 * D: unpublishable, even with edits
 * F: did not complete work as assigned

-**Note**: I will attempt to have all assignments graded within one week of you turning them in, and I will send you your assignment grades via email.
+**Note**: I will attempt to have all assignments graded within one week of you turning them in, and I will send you your assignment grades ASAP via Canvas.
 You can ask questions/for feedback about assignments or grades at any time.
 If you'd like to see your overall course grade, please talk to me during class and I'll show you a detailed breakdown.

+*To make sure you are on track for the course, I will send an AU academic alert to your adviser if you earn a C or lower on two assignments.
+There is no punitive consequence for this.*

-### Collaboration
+### Collaboration with humans (and AI)

-Students are encouraged to discuss assignments.
-Your final work, however, must be entirely your own.
+Students are encouraged to discuss assignments and occasionally work in groups as assigned.
+Your final work, however, must be entirely your own or your group's.
 A good rule of thumb is that no one else should take over your keyboard while completing an assignment.
-All Northwestern University policies regarding cheating apply to this class.
+All American University policies regarding cheating apply to this class.

+We can and will use online tools — including AI — to help you solve technical issues, brainstorm ideas, etc. **You should NOT use AI to generate any text/graphics that you then claim as your own.
+This is a fireable offense in a newsroom and will be handled in coordination with the Office of Academic Integrity.** If there is a reason to include AI-generated text (e.g. you are auto-generating part of a data pipeline), please label it as such.

 ### A typical class